spectrocloud/librarium/packages/docs/content/07-projects.md

 The *Admin > Projects* page displays the projects related dashboard cards capturing the usage and metrics about the projects.

-# Monthly Kilocore-hours Usage
+# Monthly Kilo-core Hours Usage

-The monthly usage card shows the daily cluster usage in kilocore hours for a month across all the projects.
-The kilocore hours (kCh) is an aggregate measure of how many core hours the worker nodes consume while under management across all your deployments.
-The metering of the kilocore hours for the node is done in increments of seconds.
-The monthly usage card also shows project-wide kilocore hours.
-Based on the plan type, the kilocore hours' subscription information will be shown.
+The monthly usage card shows the daily cluster usage in kilo-core hours for a month across all the projects.
+The kilo-core hours (kCh) is an aggregate measure of how many core hours the worker nodes consume while under management across all your deployments.
+The metering of the kilo-core hours for the node is done in increments of seconds.
+The monthly usage card also shows project-wide kilo-core hours.
+Based on the plan type, the kilo-core hours' subscription information will be shown.
 A tenant starts with a Trial plan and can upgrade to a Monthly On-Demand plan or an Annual Subscription plan.

 # Cores per Project Usage